Fixing a 100 year old New England mirror that was made in Connecticut

 Here is another first DIY project for me.
 I love taking projects on that are crafty.
 I saw this beautiful broken mirror in the basement of my husband's parents home years ago, I love looking in basements, attics, and storage areas for treasures such as this.
-When I was told the once expensive antique mirror was re-appraised and lost all of its value and the repair would most likely cost the retail amount of the mirror, I asked to take a chance at repairing it enough so that it could be hung again.
+When I was told the once expensive antique mirror was re-appraised and lost all of its value and the repair would most likely cost the retail amount of this old New England mirror, I asked to take a chance at repairing it enough so that it could be hung again.
 My father in-law thought it was past the point of saving, but he let me take it and all of the little broken off pieces he saved.
 After I warned them that the eagle head might come back looking more like a grotesque Halloween mask (I was half joking), we scooped up the mirror, the pieces and placed it in my car.

 One of the hardest parts of this DIY project was figuring out and deciding which way I should place the two wires that held the eagles head on and in place.
 Luckily I found planting of photos on Pinterest and Google to help me out since these wires were bent and a out of skew from the fall and I wanted to make sure the new head would sit just right.
 I needed to make sure it did not have a tilted head like a dog hearing a high-pitched whistle or looking down too much.

 You can somewhat see in the container below the small pieces I was working with.
 Many did not even get used since I made my own pieces out of wood repair putty.
 I gave back the small pieces in a small plastic bag.
 Can you imagine a mechanic doing that after he/she worked on your car?